hDoubleE/sample-programs/README.md

+# Sample Programs

-# This repo contains sample programs for school.
+This repo contains C# sample programs for school.

-Feel free to check em out, nothing special here...
+Feel free to check em out and do whatever you want with em, nothing special...